musana-engineering/musana.engineering.github.io/_posts/2025-03-15-azure-machine-learning-operations.markdown

 {% highlight bash %}
 - MonthYear:  Month and year of the transaction.
 - IsWeekend:  Indicating if the transaction occurred on a weekend or not.
-- Season	:    Season of the year (e.g., Winter, Spring, Summer, Fall) based on the month.
+- Season	:    Season of the year based on the month.
 {% endhighlight %}

 Since we're predicting total sales per month, the data is aggregated at the monthly level.
 The features for the model are derived from the aggregated data.